 How does skin resurfacing work?

 This maximizes the best results and helps to prevent impending side effects.
-For treatment of book a consultationskin that’s has a more concentrated pigmentation, burning can pose a risk for the client since more laser and light-based treatment is required.
+For treatment of skin that’s has a more concentrated pigmentation, burning can pose a risk for the client since more laser and light-based treatment is required.
 Clients may also be at high risk for developing PIH or post-inflammatory hyperpigmentation.